katarzynaizak/filmleb/README.md

 # FilmŁeb po mojemu ;)

-Aplikacja do budowania własnej biblioteczki filmowej, którą stworzyłam podczas kursu *JavaScript Apps Starter* zorganizowanego przez Fundację **Girls Code Fun**.
-W planie mam dodanie logowania. - [widok on-line](https://kasiaizak.github.io/filmleb/)
+An application to build my own film library, which I created during the *JavaScript Apps Starter* course organized by the **Girls Code Fun Foundation**.
+I plan to add a login. - [on-line view](https://kasiaizak.github.io/filmleb/)

-## Wykorzystane technologie
+## Technologies used

-HTML, CSS (za wersję wizualną odpowiada Bootstrap 4) oraz JavaScript (biblioteka jQuery).
-Do zarządzania danymi została wykorzystana baza Firebase (na stałe zablokowana do użytku publicznego, tymczasowo blokadę można zdjąć w celu dodania nowych danych).
+HTML, CSS (Bootstrap 4 is responsible for the visual version) and JavaScript (jQuery library).
+To manage the data base was used Firebase (permanently locked to the public, temporarily lock can be removed to add new data).

-## Podgląd strony
+## Page preview

 ![Screenshot](https://raw.githubusercontent.com/kasiaizak/filmleb/master/github/screenshot.png)